-Our new mentoring scheme will start in September 2022 and run for 11 months, ending in August 2023.
-We’re recruiting for both mentors and mentees until the end of July.
+Our new mentoring scheme started in September 2022 and will run for 11 months, ending in August 2023.
 The scheme will support our work to improve equality, diversity and inclusion (EDI) in the counselling professions.

 Feedback from our members has shown training in our profession is lacking in EDI awareness and development.
 There are wide-ranging reasons for this, including: